ezraporter/AWS-Educational-Training/ACloudGuruNotes.md

 :bulb: **Exam Tips**:

-- IAM = "Identity access management" and it is a global thing, a region specification is not required.
+- IAM = "Identity access management" and it is a global service, a region specification is not required.
 - 3 different ways to access AWS (see above)
 - The root account is the email address used to set up the account, and you should always set up MFA for this account and keep it secure
   - You should create an admin account to access and not use the root account